Rirofer/testrockparperscissors/rpsback/README.md

 - Domain Events

 The application exposes a REST API with HAL-FORMS hypermedia format.

+## Technologies

+The backend has been built using the following technologies:

+- Spring Boot 3
+- Java 17

 ## Requirements

 For building and running the application you need: